 The Society promotes interest in geology and associated sciences, fosters scientific research and publications, encourages cooperation among its members, and stimulates interest in New Mexico geology.

+These research grants are awarded every spring to support research by graduate students attending a New Mexico University.
+Amount may vary, but is a maximum of $2000 per award.
+Selection is made by the NMGS Scholarship Committee.
 Grant-in-Aid applicants are automatically eligible for the Kottlowski Research Award and Cearley Grant-In- Aid.
 The two top-ranked grant-in-aid applicants will receive the Kottlowski Research Award or Cearley Grant-In-Aid Award rather than an NMGS Grant-in-Aid.

 A graduate student may also apply for a Graduate Mentorship Grant (amount will vary, with a maximum of $1500) as an additional funding increment to a “grant-in-aid” application.
 These grants allow a graduate student to employ and closely mentor an undergraduate student in research activities for a year.
 A brief statement of the anticipated duties and research training to be provided the undergraduate student can be added to the graduate student’s grant-in-aid application.